MicrosoftDocs/labs/labs/devops/deployazurefunctionswithvsts/includes/setupenv.md

  In this lab, you will be using a fictional eCommerce website - PartsUnlimited.
 The PartsUnlimited team wants to  roll out a new discount for its employees and customers and wants to build Azure Functions that will retrieve the right discount depending on whether the logged in user is an employee or a customer.

-Let us verify the resources created in the Azure Portal.
+Let us create the required resources the Azure Portal.

 1. Open your browser and navigate to [https://portal.azure.com](https://portal.azure.com)